-This particular model is not waterproof.
-But, you don’t really want waterproof.
 Waterproof boots are not going to be very breathable – so your feet will get wet from sweating – and that means blisters, and that’s not very comfortable.

-What you really want are boots that drain well – if you do have to hike through a stream or creek, it’s better for the water to drain away quickly.
+What you really want are boots that drain well.
+If you do have to hike through a stream or creek, it’s better for the water to drain away quickly.

 These boots are very comfortable and have fatigue reducing features – just what you want to go the distance.

-And coming soon is the GORUCK MACV-1 Jungle Boot.
+Coming soon is the GORUCK MACV-1 Jungle Boot.
 It’s not released yet, but available for pre-order.